MenGuangwen-CN-0411/Simple-Use-of-SSD/README.md

-This code  just for learner at begining.
+This code  just for learner at beginning.
 It is based on amdegroot's SSD work.

 |Win 10
 |python 3.5